learn-co-curriculum/project-mode-ideas/README.md

 Remember, every project should answer a question or solve a problem.
 Please read the background section first before brainstorming.

-### Curating-Focused
+### Apps that Curate Information
 * Wake Up Morning Texts / Email
   * A morning text/email with what you need to do know for today.
+* Scrapebook CMS
+  * Create a scrapebook timecapsule where you create a vignette of data and get it emailed to you.
+* Seasonal Ingredient Recipe Suggestor
+  * Self-explanatory

+### Media

 * Increase Your Twitter Following
   * Pretty much, you would be building a free version of [Refollow](http://re-follow.com/).
   * Based on content of a user's tweets and the people who already follow that user, this software would recommend other Twitter uses for the user to follow who would be more likely to follow back.
   * It would also suggest a list of users to unfollow because they're not following back.
   * Finally, it would suggest a list of users to unfollow because they're following and tend to continue following, whether or whether not the users they follow follow-back.
-* Scrapebook CMS
-  * Create a scrapebook timecapsule where you create a vignette of data and get it emailed to you.
-* Seasonal Ingredient Recipe Suggestor
-  * Self-explanatory
+* Podcastr
+  * A simple, and we mean simple, version of Tumblr but for podcasters instead of bloggers.

 ### Data Visualization